binipringle/right-to-be-forgotten/_texts/3-classnotes.md

 - {:.indent-2}(C) 1990s - present: states’ rights campaign achieves dominance on Supreme Court, often at expense of other constitutional values.
 - {:.indent-2}(D) Judicial activism deployed to advance states’ rights theory of federalism.

 A major question in US constitutional law has been whether and to what extent the judiciary should define and enforce federalism-based limits (aka, “states-rights” limits) on the national government.
 The question of how power should be allocated between the national government and state governments (aka, federalism issues) has no intrinsic political valence.
 However, federalism issues often divide Supreme Court on political/ideological lines.

-[What role has “states’ rights” -- and judicial enforcement of “states’ rights” -- played in U.S. history?
-Note inversion of states’ rights questions during Trump administration.]

-Cases that turned on federalism issues: list cases here

-What does “separation of powers” mean in the U.S. context?

-Cases that turned on separation of powers issues: list cases here

-Unlike LEDP, Constitutional Structures focuses on governmental powers, not on individual rights.
-But these two dimensions of the constitutional system -- rights and powers --  are closely intertwined.

-What is the primary purpose of the Constitution’s double dispersion of public power: horizontally between the 3 branches of the national government , and vertically, between the national government and the states?

 Recent Supreme Court decisions interpreting the Constitution:

 - {:.indent-2}Parents Involved (2007):  The Constitution bars states and localities from using most (maybe any) race conscious measures to keep public schools from becoming segregated by race.
 - {:.indent-2}Citizens United (2010): The Constitution bars regulation of corporate spending on elections - leaves government powerless to prevent flooding of the political process with corporate wealth.
 - {:.indent-2}Shelby County (2013):  The Constitution bars Congress from maintaining key provisions of the Voting Rights Act of 1965 that had curbed state actions disenfranchising people of color.

 Frederick Douglass, “The Constitution of the United States: Is It Pro-Slavery or Anti-slavery?”
-(1860)

-First let me state what is not the question… It is not whether slavery existed in the United States at the time of the adoption of the Constitution; it is not whether slaveholders took part in the framing of the Constitution; it is not whether those slaveholders, in their hearts, intended to secure certain advantages for slavery; it is not whether the American Government has been wielded during seventy-two years in favour of the propagation and permanence of slavery; it is not whether a pro-slavery interpretation has been put upon the Constitution by the American Courts —
-The real and exact question [is whether] the United States Constitution guarantees to any class of people the right to enslave, or hold as property, any other class of people in that country…
-The American Government and the American Constitution are spoken of in a manner which would naturally lead the hearer to believe that one is identical with the other; when the truth is, they are distinct in character as is a ship and a compass.
+(1860): "First let me state what is not the question… It is not whether slavery existed in the United States at the time of the adoption of the Constitution; it is not whether slaveholders took part in the framing of the Constitution; it is not whether those slaveholders, in their hearts, intended to secure certain advantages for slavery; it is not whether the American Government has been wielded during seventy-two years in favour of the propagation and permanence of slavery; it is not whether a pro-slavery interpretation has been put upon the Constitution by the American Courts — The real and exact question [is whether] the United States Constitution guarantees to any class of people the right to enslave, or hold as property, any other class of people in that country… The American Government and the American Constitution are spoken of in a manner which would naturally lead the hearer to believe that one is identical with the other; when the truth is, they are distinct in character as is a ship and a compass.
 The one may point right and the other steer wrong.
 The Constitution may be right, the Government wrong.
 If the Government has been governed by mean, sordid, and wicked passions, it does not follow that the Constitution is mean, sordid, and wicked.
 If the South has made the Constitution bend to the purposes of slavery, let the North now make that instrument bend to the cause of freedom and justice.

 What are the implications of Douglass’s argument?
 Why might he have adopted this stance (while other abolitionists condemned the Constitution as pro-slavery)?